chiayolin/dotfiles/README.md

 ## Rundown

-This repository is structured as the tree shown below:
+This repository is structured as the directory tree shown below:

 ```sh
 .